Mrj086/CodeAlpha_Unemployment-Analysis-with-Python/README.md

 ## ✨ Project Overview

+This project was built as Task 2 of a data science internship series.
 This project performs **data cleaning, exploration, visualization, and trend analysis** on unemployment data in India.

 ### 🎯 Objectives